 “Our results show that stimulating fibroblasts through the sonic hedgehog pathway can trigger hair growth not previously seen in wound healing.”

 Mayumi Ito, Ph.D.

 Essentially, the researchers transformed old, damaged skin back into embryonic skin.

 Ito hopes that the findings will be useful for individuals who wish to regrow hair on injuries, as well as for anyone experiencing age-related hair loss.

-Earlier studies showed that switching on the sonic hedgehog pathway could trigger tumor growth.
-To avoid this, the scientists only turned on the pathway for the fibroblasts positioned just below the skin.
+Earlier studies showed that switching on the sonic hedgehog pathway could trigger

 The team’s findings add a new dimension to our understanding.
 Previously, the medical community believed that hair could not regrow after an injury primarily because of the buildup of scar tissue and collagen.